crd230/crd230.github.io/lab0.md

 </center>

 Note that the name *v1* is nothing special here.
-You could have named the object *x* or *crd150* or your pet's name (mine was *charlie*).
+You could have named the object *x* or *crd298* or your pet's name (mine was *didi*).
 You can't, however, name objects using special characters (e.g. !, @, $) or only numbers (although you can combine numbers and letters, but a number cannot be at the beginning e.g. *2d2*).
 For example, you'll get an error if you save the vector *c(4,16,9)* to an object with the following names

 ```r